 Flag lots can be created where it can be shown that no other street access is possible to achieve the requested land division.
 The flag lot shall have a minimum street frontage of 15 feet for its accessway.
 The following dimensional requirements shall apply to flag lots:

 - A. Setbacks applicable to the underlying zoning district shall apply to the flag lot. - B. The access strip (pole) may not be counted toward the lot size requirements.
-Response: Only a single flag lot, Lot 19 is proposed.
-This lot contains 20 feet of street frontage.
+Response: No flag lots are proposed.

 17.100.180 - INTERSECTIONS